jxlarrea/ha-bt-proximity/README.md

 ## Distributed Bluetooth Room Presence for Home Assistant

+**NOTE:** This approach only works with Bluetooth Classic and is not compatible with Bluetooth Low Energy (BLE) devices.

 This is a complete DIY solution for room presence/proximity detection in [Home Assistant](https://www.home-assistant.io/).
 It uses a [Raspberry Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) to track the proximity of phones, smartwatches, etc. via bluetooth.
 The relative proximity is determined by querying the [RSSI](https://www.bluetooth.com/blog/proximity-and-rssi/) (signal strength) of the tracked device using a combination of `hcitool` commands executed via a Node.js script.

 Once the signal strength is retrieved, a proximity value ranging from 0 (closest proximity) to -100 (undetectable) is calculated and pushed to a MQTT Broker ([Mosquitto](https://mosquitto.org/)) running in Home Assistant.
 From there, you can setup sensors to determine the presence in a room (or relative distance) of a particular user.
 These sensors can be useful for triggering Automations based on presence (like turning lights on when someone walks into a room, turning an AC off when a room is empty, and more).